NTU-CSX-D3JS/r05630002/README.md

 # 2018_Spring CSX
 About me
 >-I'm 許凱嵐.
-<br>-I am a sophomore for the master degree in the department of Bio-Industry Communication and Development.(名字好長＝＝)
+<br>-A sophomore for the master degree in the department of Bio-Industry Communication and Development.(名字好長＝＝)
-<br>-Want to learn R to help analyze the data from social media like facebook, twitter, instagram
+<br>-learn R to help me to analyze the data from social media like facebook, twitter, instagram... more efficently
-<br>-Looking forward to have a good time(?) and finish this class well like last semester!!(I hope
+<br>-Looking forward to have the R skill and finish this class well~(like last semester!!
+I hope

 #Week1.2.3